digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/interfaces/daml-finance-interface-types-date.rst

 Financial instruments, especially those related to interest rates, often depend on periodic schedules.
 For example, consider a fixed rate bond with a coupon that should be paid every three months.
-Such a regular schedule sometimes results in a payment date that falls on a weekend or on another holiday.
-Those dates need to be adjusted to a business date, according to the terms of the instrument.
+Such a regular schedule sometimes results in a payment date falling on a weekend or on another holiday.
+Those dates need to be adjusted to business dates, according to the terms of the instrument.

 This package contains types related to dates, in particular how to define regular schedules and how